domfarolino/algorithms/src/datastructures/BST/README.md

 value, meaning duplicates of a particular node will only appear in the node's left subtree.
 The tree on the right in the above example breaks this invariant because `6` has a duplicate in its right subtree when we promote it to the new root.
 In short, if we allow duplicates in the left subtree of a particular node, we must always *choose our successor from the node-to-remove's left subtree* to maintain this invariant upon succession.
-This is a minor but possibly important detail that as stated in the first paragraph of this document, depends on exactly how an implementation chooses to handle duplicates.
+This is a minor but possibly important detail that, as stated in the first paragraph of this document, depends on exactly how an implementation chooses to handle duplicates.

-Finally to actually achieve the structure above, we want to replace the value of `5` with the value of `3`.
+Finally, to actually achieve the structure above, we want to replace the value of `5` with the value of `3`.
 This will leave us with an extra `3` in the left subtree since we just copied its value.
-At this point we can call the `removeHelper` algorithm on `3`, starting at the left subtree of the node whose value just got replaced.
-Removing the extra `3` is guaranteed to be a trivial operation, since it is the maximum value in the left subtree therefore it can have at most one child.
-Thus we've successfully boiled down the case of deleting a node with two children into performing a simple copy, and deleting a node with at most one child!
+At this point, we can call the `removeHelper` algorithm on `3`, starting at the left subtree of the node whose value just got replaced.
+Removing the extra `3` is guaranteed to be a trivial operation since it is the maximum value in the left subtree, therefore it can have at most one child.
+Thus, we've successfully boiled down the case of deleting a node with two children into performing a simple copy, and deleting a node with at most one child!

 #### Implementation

 The implementation of this algorithm is a little tricky, but you'll notice that in the above sections we made many comparisons to removing nodes from a linked list.
 A BST is basically a more complex linked list, and the traversal required to find a node in a BST is similar to that of a linked list.
 Once found, deleting a node from a BST is basically the same as deleting one in a linked list in
-`2/3` possible cases, and in the third more complicated case, we simply perform a value copy and boil the problem down into a trivial case.
+`2/3` possible cases.
+In the third more complicated case, we simply perform a value copy and boil the problem down into a trivial case.
 Let's first consider how we'd iteratively and recursively delete a node from a linked list.

 We can write a function to iteratively delete a node from a linked list rather simply.
-Assuming the node-to-remove is not the list's `head` (an edge case), we'd create a temp node pointer `tmp`, initially set to the `head` of the list, and iterate forward until the `tmp->next` points to the node-to-remove.
+Assuming the node-to-remove is not the list's `head` (an edge case), we'd create a temp node pointer `tmp`, initially set to the `head` of the list, and iterate forward until `tmp->next` points to the node-to-remove.
 We stop when `tmp->next` is our target node because we must have a reference to the node before the one we wish to delete in order to seal the gap once we delete it.
 We can implement basically the same logic with a BST (see the `removeIterative` method), however many tree algorithms are naturally recursive, which can actually cut down on the complexity of our logic.
 The space complexity of the iterative solution will also be much cheaper.

 When recursively deleting a node from a linked list, we'll start at the `head` node and recurse forward on each `head->next` until we find the node-to-remove.
-Since recursion is just an accumulation of stack frames, lets consider an arbitrary frame when thinking about how this algorithm works.
+Since recursion is just an accumulation of stack frames, let's consider an arbitrary frame when thinking about how this algorithm works.
 Let's assume we're looking at the `head` of a list in some stack frame.
 If `head` contains the value we wish to remove, we'll simply delete it and return `head->next`.
 If it doesn't, we assume the node-to-remove exists somewhere later in the list and recurse onto `head->next`.
 Notice though, `head->next` may be a different node once the recursion is complete due to